5 Ways LiquidPlanner Helps Manage Resources

 Effective resource management is essential to the success of any project.
 As a busy project manager, you have enough to do keeping various plates spinning without wasting your precious time herding cats as well.
-In addition to the other benefits that an online project management tool brings, LiquidPlanner delivers a host of features that will help you manage all your resources without breaking a sweat.
+In addition to the other benefits that an online project management tool brings, LiquidPlanner, a resource management tool, delivers a host of features that will help you manage all your resources without breaking a sweat.

-Here are five ways LiquidPlanner helps you manage your resources:
+Here are five ways LiquidPlanner helps with resource management:

 1. Tells you who’s who.